wernerd-econ/Dropouts/0_raw/README.md

 The raw files for the ENOE spanning from 2007-2024 take up roughly 72.0GB of storage.
 I have chosen to use dropbox to store all the raw data and an external hard drive for all intermediary files in my code.

+When running the code in 1_data, there are a few things to keep in mind.
+Files are large and the scripts used to merge them may sometimes throw errors of the kind "vector memory reached" ... if that occurs (mainly for cohorts 50-53, 60, and 61 in make_cohorts_enoe.r & for 2020 T4, 2021 T1, and 2021 T2 in make_quarterly_enoe.r) consider converting .dta files to .parquet and reading them in with read_parquet() in the arrow package [can use script cohort_by_hand.py to do so] or removing unecessary columns eraly by only keeping the intersection with another quarter (e.g. 2019 T2), respectively.